History of printing in East Asia: Metal movable type in Korea

 The transition from wood type to movable metal type occurred in Korea during the Goryeo dynasty, some time in the 13th century, to meet the heavy demand for both religious and secular books.
 A set of ritual books, Sangjeong Gogeum Yemun were printed with movable metal type in 1234.
-The credit for the first metal movable type may go to Choe Yun-ui of the Goryeo Dynasty in 1234.
+The credit for the first metal movable type may go to Ch'oe Yun-ŭi of the Goryeo Dynasty in 1234.

 The techniques for bronze casting, used at the time for making coins (as well as bells and statues) were adapted to making metal type.
 Unlike the metal punch system thought to be used by Gutenberg, the Koreans used a sand-casting method.
-The following description of the Korean font casting process was recorded by the Joseon dynasty scholar Song Hyon (15th century):
+The following description of the Korean font casting process was recorded by the Joseon dynasty scholar Song Hyon during the 15th century: